tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/environment.md

 title: "Making Path Settings Permanent"
 description: "For our workflow to be command line driven, we need to be able to call software from the command line."
 keywords: "PATH, add, terminal, cli, bash"
-weight: 4
+#weight: 4
-date: 2020-11-11T22:02:51+05:30
+#date: 2020-11-11T22:02:51+05:30
 draft: false
 aliases:
   - /setup/environment
   - /setup/path-settings
 ---

+## Overview

 For our workflow to be command line driven, we need to be able to call software from the command line.
 Whilst much of the software we have installed as automatically made this possible, it is not universally the case.
 Here we will make the extra few changes we need to complete the installation guide.

-## Windows Users (for Windows 8 and 10)
+### Windows Users

 You will need local administration rights for your computer, but you should have these on your personal computers or ones owned by the Department.